SethMMorton/input_reader/docs/source/InputReader.rst

     reader = InputReader(default=False)

-Alternatively, you can request that keys not appearring in the input file be ommited from the :class:`Namespace`.
+Alternatively, you can request that keys not appearring in the input file be ommited from the |Namespace|.
 This would raise a :exc:`AttributeError` when trying to access a non-existant key, or you can check that the key exists with ``if key in inp``.
 To do this, use: